Modular binary octahedral symmetry for flavor structure of Standard Model: Benchmark models

-with $\chi^{2}_{l}=15.3$, $\chi^{2}_{q}=6.4$ and $\chi^{2}_{\text{total}}=\chi^{2}_{l}+\chi^{2}_{q}=21.7$, being all observables in the experimentally allowed $3\sigma$ intervals.
 In section~\ref{sec:lepton_models}, we have scanned the parameter space of lepton sector.
 Similarly, we scan the parameter space of the quark sector independently, and all the quark observables are constrained in the experimentally preferred $3\sigma$ regions.

-We find that all quark observables can approximately take any values within their allowed $3\sigma$ ranges and the allowed region of $\tau$ is quite wide such that it can cover the corresponding region of $\tau$ obtained from lepton sector.
-If we include the experimental constraints of both quarks and leptons, the allowed region of $\tau$ is same as the one given in figure~\ref{fig:model_lepton_6para_SS}.
-Due to the reduction of the range of $\tau$, the allowed values of some quark observables can be constrained in narrower ranges as $\delta_{CP}^{q}\in[44^{\circ},80^{\circ}]$, $m_{u}/m_{c}\in[0.0012,0.0032]$ and $m_{s}/m_{b}\in[0.020,0.027]$.
-The correlation among the quark observables and the allowed region of $\tau$ are plotted in figure~\ref{fig:model-lepton-quark-14par}.
+We find that all quark observables can approximately take any values within their allowed $3\sigma$ ranges.
+The phenomenologically viable regions of $\tau$ obtained from quark and lepton sectors have an overlap, which is shown in figure~\ref{fig:model-lepton-quark-14par}.
+If we include the experimental constraints of both quarks and leptons, the allowed values of some lepton and quark observables can be constrained in narrower ranges as follow,

+The correlation among the fermion observables and the allowed region of $\tau$ are plotted in figure~\ref{fig:model-lepton-quark-14par}.